volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 > As of Enzyme 3, you will need to install Enzyme along with an Adapter corresponding to the version of React you are using.
 (The examples above use the adapter for React 16.).

-After successful installation, you have to configure the adapter in the *global setup file.* Create `src/setupTests.js` with the following content:
+After a successful installation, you have to configure the adapter in the *global setup file.* Create `src/setupTests.js` with the following content:

 ```javascript
 import { configure } from 'enzyme';